Screening Protocols at Western Reserve Masonic Community

 During the pandemic, all of us have had to adapt to new routines and changes in our everyday lives.
 With the safety of our community members and team in mind, last year we made the decision to place a gatehouse at our front entrance.
 We were then able to efficiently screen all persons entering our campus, and allow for our family members to drop off deliveries without entering the building.
 This change was effective and we achieved the desired outcome of making our campus safer.
 Just as we adapted 12 months ago, we again will be changing our routine for our visitors, staff, and deliveries.

 On Monday April 5th, 2021 at 7:00am we will stop screening community members, staff, and visitors at the gatehouse.
 Instead, we will be utilizing self-service kiosks to screen and sign-in/sign out visitors and staff.
-All visitors for every area will be required to use the main entrance of WRMC.
+All visitors are required to use the main entrance of WRMC.
 This is the entrance located on the pond side of the campus in the center of building 4.
 Our reception desk coverage will have extended hours starting the 5th.

 To ensure that all visitors are entering the main entrance, all visitor key cards have been deactivated for all other doors on the campus.

 The kiosk is located at the receptionist desk.
-All visitors entering campus, regardless of the area they are visiting, are required to use the kiosk.
+All visitors are required to use the kiosk.
 The sign in system will take persons through the required screening questions, just as we have done at the gatehouse.
 It will use an infrared camera/thermometer to accurately take temperatures.
-Once the person has successfully signed-in, the kiosk will print out a badge that all visitors are required to where while on-site.
-If any of the screening questions or temperature falls outside of the requirements, the visitor will be politely asked to leave WRMC.
+Once a visitor has successfully signed-in, the kiosk will print out a badge to wear while on-site.
+If any screening questions or temperature falls outside of the requirements, the visitor must leave WRMC.

-There are no other changes for Skilled Nursing, Assisted Living or Memory Care visitation.
-Visits in these areas will continue to be scheduled in advance in the manner that was reported last week.
+Currently, no changes affect Skilled Nursing, Assisted Living, or Memory Care.
+Visitors in these areas will continue to schedule visits in advance, following the same process shared last week.

-All Independent Living visitors are asked to go directly to the community member’s apartment after successfully signing-in.
-Visitors are not permitted in any of the common areas; including the storage area.
+All visitors are to go directly to the community member’s apartment.
+Visitors will not be permitted in any of the common areas; including the storage area.

 We are requesting that all visitors sign-out at the conclusion of each visit.